rockstor/rockstor-doc/reinstall/reinstall.rst

 -----------

-Once Rockstor has been :ref:`reinstalled <reinstall>` and you have applied the updates via the automated prompt in the WebUI you can import the data that was present on your previous Rockstor install’s data disks; assuming you had separate data disks of course.
+Once Rockstor has been :ref:`reinstalled <reinstall>` and you have applied the updates via the automated prompt in the WebUI and rebooted if prompted to do so you can import the data that was present on your previous Rockstor install’s data disks; assuming you had separate data disks of course.